gohugoio/hugo/content/content-management/shortcodes.md

 ## Introduction to Shortcodes

-Hugo loves Markdown because of its simple content format, but there are times when markdown falls short.
+Hugo loves markdown because of its simple content format, but there are times when markdown falls short.
 Often, content authors are forced to add raw HTML (e.g., video `<iframes>`) to markdown content.
 We think this contradicts the beautiful simplicity of markdown's syntax.

 Hugo created **shortcodes** to circumvent these limitations.